Diagnosis of Chronic Cough

 The patient inhales as deeply as possible and then forms a seal around the tube with their mouth.
 Then the patient exhales, as forcefully and rapidly as they can, until they can exhale no more.
 To be an adequate test, the patient must exhale all the air they possibly can and continue exhaling for at least another 6 seconds.
 Usually, three separate attempts are made and the best result is used for evaluation.

 Multiple measurements are obtained from this maneuver.
-Those most commonly used for interpretation are (1) forced expiratory volume after 1 second [FEV1], (2) forced vital capacity [FVC], and (3) forced expiratory flow at 25%-75% of maximal lung volume [FEF25-75].
+Those most commonly used for interpretation are (1) forced expiratory volume after 1 second [FEV1], (2) forced vital capacity [FVC], and (3) forced expiratory flow at 25 to 75 percent of maximal lung volume [FEF25-75].
 They are expressed as percentages of what is predicted for normal lung function, depending on the variables of height, age, race, and sex.

-In healthy lungs, 70% to 75% of all the air exhaled after maximal inhalation (FVC) is exhaled within the first second (FEV1), known as the FEV1/FVC ratio.
-In lungs with chronic obstructive pulmonary disease (COPD), the FEV1/FVC ratio falls below 70% to 75%.
+In healthy lungs, 70 to 75 percent of all the air exhaled after maximal inhalation (FVC) is exhaled within the first second (FEV1), known as the FEV1/FVC ratio.
+In lungs with chronic obstructive pulmonary disease (COPD), the FEV1/FVC ratio falls below 70 to 75 percent.

 The absolute value of the FEV1 is reduced in some conditions, such as chronic obstructive pulmonary disease and restrictive ventilatory defects.
 In restrictive ventilatory defects the FVC is reduced proportionally, preserving a normal FEV1/FVC ratio.
 The FEV1 is used to quantify the severity of obstruction.
 A FEV1 < 70% of what is predicted for age, height, weight and race is considered mild; < 50% to 69% moderate; < 35% to 49% severe; and < 35% very severe.
 Sometimes the only abnormality seen is a reduction in the FEF25-75.
 Isolated reduction in the FEF25-75 is considered an early detector of very mild obstruction.
 It can also be a normal variant.